beelit94/python-terraform/README.md

         --> tf.apply(var={'a':'b', 'c':'d'})
 * if an option with None as value, it won't be used

+#### Terraform Output

+By default, stdout and stderr are captured and returned.
+This causes the application to appear to hang.
+To print terraform output in real time, provide the `capture_output` option with any value other than `None`.
+This will cause the output of terraform to be printed to the terminal in real time.
+The value of `stdout` and `stderr` below will be `None`.

+    from python_terraform import Terraform
+    t = Terraform()
+    return_code, stdout, stderr = t.<cmd_name>(capture_output=False)

 ## Examples
 ### Have a test.tf file under folder "/home/test"
 #### 1. apply with variables a=b, c=d, refresh=false, no color in the output